datenda/Parking-Lot/README.md

    - Customers can track their vehicle's status and expected service completion through a client portal.

 ## How to Use

-## Access this link https://park-vert.vercel.app and use the next credentials: Username:123 Password:qweqwe

-Or

 ### Use the template with create-next-app